 However, taking the course taught me that the ability to tell a story without having to prove its validity might a good reason to take on writing fiction.

 Although fiction is often derived from our imagination, it is also often based on facts and real-life scenarios.
 As such, it can be a creative way to share our thoughts and ideas with the world.

 Tell your story.

 Everyone, including myself, wants to know if there is a magic wand or a potion that can help us write more.
 Unfortunately, there isn’t one, at least one that I’m aware of.

 I find the process of writing, especially formal writing, to be extremely tedious.
 Sometimes I write a full page, and by the time I go back and edit it, it is completely devoid of its original contents.
 However, I find nothing else more satisfying than sharing my thoughts and ideas through this medium so it’s worth the process more often than not.

 If you want to write, and love to write, then write.
 Write every day, whether it’s in your journal, blog, or making lists for ways to be more organized, you must write.
 Write a page.
 A sentence.
 A 10-page essay.

-Read Jordan Peterson’s Guide to Writing Properly (PDF), or check out a simplified version of the guide, Jordan Peterson’s 10-step process for stronger writing, to write better.
+Also, read Jordan Peterson’s Guide to Writing Properly (PDF), or check out a simplified version of the guide, Jordan Peterson’s 10-step process for stronger writing.